dracut-ng/dracut-ng/README.md

  - [Introduction](man/dracut.asc)
  - [User Manual](man/dracut.usage.asc)

-Currently dracut is developed on [github.com](https://github.com/dracutdevs/dracut).
+Currently dracut-ng is developed on [github.com](https://github.com/dracut-ng/dracut-ng).

-The release tarballs are [here](https://github.com/dracutdevs/dracut/releases).
+The release tarballs are [here](https://github.com/dracut-ng/dracut-ng/releases).

 Gitter (chat):
  - https://gitter.im/dracutdevs/Lobby

-See [News](NEWS.md) for information about changes in the releases and the [Wiki](https://github.com/dracutdevs/dracut/wiki) to share information.
+See [News](NEWS.md) for information about changes in the releases and the [Wiki](https://github.com/dracut-ng/dracut-ng/wiki) to share information.

 See the github issue tracker for things which still need to be done and [Hacking](docs/HACKING.md) for some instructions on how to get started.
 There is also a mailing list